OKaluza/fractured/docs/docs.rst

 - *Left-click* centre fractal on coordinate clicked on
 - *Left-click and drag* Select an area of the fractal to zoom in on
 - *Right click* switch between Mandelbrot set and Julia set at selected coordinate (at mouse pointer)
-- *Right-click and drag* scroll fractal (if larger than display window)
+- *Right-click and drag* pan/scroll fractal window (if larger than display window)
 - *Shift + scroll* Rotate in 10 degree increments

 Julia set preview mode: to display a Julia set preview as you move the mouse around a Mandelbrot set hit the [ESC] or back-tick [`] key.
 Hit the key again to turn the preview off.